Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 Don't inline styles in React.
 Inlined styles are difficult to override (thereby breaking the specificity graph), make it hard to share styles and can't make use of pseudo-selectors/media queries.

 # Formating
+For the most part our formating guide will be enforced by the Sass linting tool but here's a full writeup on how it all works.

 ## Spacing
 * Where possible, limit CSS files width to 80 characters.
 There will be unavoidable exceptions to this rule, such as URLs, or gradient syntax.
 Don’t worry.